fieldassistant/app/README.md

-# Field Assistant is a no-bullshit data collection app for researchers.
+# Field Assistant is a paper-free, no-nonsense data collection app for researchers.

 Key Features: